Is it possible to take supplements to help you lose weight if you have thyroid disease?

 You should be focusing on eating clean, healthy foods which are low in processed sugar and processed ingredients.

 Consuming whole foods will help lower inflammation and naturally promote thyroid function in your body.

 In addition to altering your diet, you’ll also want to make sure that you add in exercise!

 Exercising, especially low-intensity and high-intensity exercises, can help promote muscle growth and enhance your metabolism.

-If you aren't sure where to start, I've created a 10-day thyroid reset guide which can help guide you on the basics.
+If you aren’t sure where to start, I’ve created a 10-day thyroid reset guide that can help guide you on the basics.

 You can also find more information on how to adjust your diet to meet your needs in this post.

-As a thyroid patient, you want to make sure that you eat foods which can enhance your thyroid and avoid foods which can potentially block thyroid hormone production.
+As a thyroid patient, you want to make sure that you eat foods that can enhance your thyroid and avoid foods that can potentially block thyroid hormone production.

 Can you use supplements to help with weight loss if you have thyroid disease?

 The answer is not as straightforward as you might like, but the truth is that the right kind of supplements can potentially help you achieve a more normal weight.